MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-office-365-proplus-updates-with-configuration-manager.md

 <a name="BKMK_Package"> </a>
 ## Enable Office 365 clients to receive updates from the Office CDN instead of Configuration Manager

 If it meets your business and technical requirements, we recommend updating your client devices automatically from the Office CDN.
-To enable a device to recieve updates from the Office CDN instead of from Configuration Manager, use one of the following methods:
+To enable a device to receive updates from the Office CDN instead of from Configuration Manager, use one of the following methods:

 ### Method 1: Use client policy in Configuration Manager to enable updates from the CDN